 Begun in 1981 from a commitment to unify the traditional working farmers of the community and the new wave of arts and craftspeople calling Deloraine their home, the TCF has prospered under the careful guidance of the Rotary Club of Deloraine and is a culturally significant event that has helped shape the town to what it is today.

-Funds raised through the TCF are mainly put back into local communities with the remainder supporting projects in Australia and overseas funding a variety of development projects, projects to aid the disadvantaged and community improvement projects.
-In total, more than $3 million has been raised through the TCF to fund projects.
+Funds raised through the TCF are mainly put back into local communities with the remainder supporting projects both in Australia and overseas.
+Community improvement projects, development projects, and projects to aid the disadvantaged have all been funded by the TCF, with more than $3 million having been raised over the lifetime of the TCF.

-This year we will have a focus on the next generation of artists with invited artists, a curated exhibition, glass blowing, blacksmithing and a range of attractions and activities for children.
+In 2017 we had a focus on the next generation of artists with invited artists and a curated exhibition.
+The Craft Fair also featured glass blowing, blacksmithing and a range of attractions and activities for children.

 If you are now making plans for 2018, the Craft Fair will be held from Friday 2rd through to Monday 5th November, 2018.
 To find out more about the TCF, go to the website.